flutter/flutter-github-scripts.dart/README.md

 This tool is a combination of sub-tools to query for github info.

 - `weekly`: run `dart bin/report.dart weekly` to see a report of last week's github open and closed issues
+- `release`: run `dart bin/report.dart release` to generate an 'issues_closed.md' file for an upcoming stable release (see the tool's help for a description of the CLI options)

 ### bin/prs_landed_weekly.dart